 Keeping Employees Engaged During The Holidays

-Disengaged employees, on the other hand, not only reduce productivity and are unhappy at work, but they also actively undermine the work of engaged employees.
+On the other hand, disengaged employees not only reduce productivity and are unhappy at work, but they also actively undermine the work of engaged employees.
 Which do you want to work for you?

 Organizations must work to keep employees engaged.
 David Zinger states, “Employee engagement is created through caring connections with others in the workplace and connections to our work.”